-Do I have to be a U.S. Citizen to get a Safe Communities Vendor ID Card?
+Do I have to be a U.S. Citizen to get a Safe Communities Vendor ID?

 Does everyone in the vehicle have to get an ID or just the driver?

-Yes, everyone who enters the property is required to have an ID card, not just the driver.
+Yes, everyone who enters the property is required to have an ID, not just the driver.

-No, as long as they are in a marked vehicle, and/or a uniform and possess a photo ID issued by the government entity.
+- Law Enforcement, government officials, utility, power, water, phone and cable companies, as long as they are in a marked vehicle, in a uniform, and possess a photo ID issued by the utility company or government entity.

 Can an employer pay for multiple employees at one time instead of having to pay for each application individually?